looi/CS244B/README.md

 make                        # builds CS244B project
 ```

-In one terminal, run `bin/gfs_server` to get expected output:
+In one terminal, run `bin/gfs_server <path to local directory>` to get expected output:

 ```shell
 Server listening on 0.0.0.0:50051